 - An updated copy of your resume

-5. Candidates who advance from the Group Process interview stage of the process will be invited to attend and Individual Interview Presentation during February 11-20th.
+5. Candidates who advance from the Group Process interview stage of the process will be invited to attend and Individual Interview Presentation during February 21st-23rd.

-- Monday December 10 9-10PM, 1 Pace Plaza Lecture Hall South
+- Monday November 18th, 1 Pace Plaza Lecture Hall West 9pm

-Whether you're unsure about working for us or you're brimming with excitement and can't wait to start, come to an RA information session!
+Whether you're unsure about working for us or you're brimming with excitement and can't wait to start, it is essential that you visit a Residential Life Student Staff Information Session!
 It is a mandatory aspect of the selection process and candidates will not receive the application until after attending the information session.
 You can ask all your questions and get insider tips about these important jobs that will help you prepare for the application and selection process.